fray-d/OSSM-Lite/README.md

     - Other controllers may be added in the future.
 - Simple Penetration mode has been removed.
 - Streaming mode has been further refined.
-    - An updated web simple web player is in the works to support min/max depth
+    - An funscript player is provided in [the documentation.](https://fray-d.github.io/OSSM-Lite/funscript.html)
 - Stroke engine has been configured to use a linear speed instead of strokes per minute.
 - User configurations are supported [See docs](https://fray-d.github.io/OSSM-Lite/)
     - Set homing style (None, Default, Single-Sided, Double-Tap)
     - Set rail length for None and Sinle-Sided homing (180mm default)
+    - Supports even the largest of rails...
     - Reverse rail direction
     - Rename device
     - WiFi